 II.
-Questions for progress toward EBFM in fisheries management regions Cease overfishing and develop rebuilding plans for overfished species Delineate extent of ecosystem/interactions Develop a conceptual model of the foodweb Describe habitat needs of different life history stages of animals and plants in the "significant foodweb" an develop conservation measures Calculate total removals - including incidental mortality and relate them to standing biomass, production, optimum yields, natural mortality and trophic structure Assess how uncertainty is characterized and define what buffers against uncertainty are included in management actions Develop indices of ecosystem health as targets for management.
+Questions for progress toward EBFM in fisheries management regions

+Describe habitat needs of different life history stages of animals and plants in the "significant foodweb" and develop conservation measures

+Calculate total removals - including incidental mortality and relate them to standing biomass, production, optimum yields, natural mortality and trophic structure

+Assess how uncertainty is characterized and define what buffers against uncertainty are included in management actions

+Develop indices of ecosystem health as targets for management.
 Has council set an ecosystem goal[s]?
-Describe long term monitoring data and how they are used.

 Assess the ecological, human and institutional elements of the ecosystem which most significantly affect fisheries, and are outside Council/NMFS jurisdiction and define a strategy to address those influences.

 Is there a Fishery Ecosystem Plan/ Fishery Management Plan employing EBFM?

 Does the Council have a lead entity designated to advance EBFM in the Council process?

 Are ecosystem models developed and available for use in the Council process?